r-abaryan/ReLoop-3D/README.md

 Opens a Gradio UI with two tabs:
 - Image: upload a single image and see predictions.
 - 3D Model: upload a simple mesh (.obj/.ply/.stl).
 The app renders multiple offscreen views via Open3D and aggregates predictions across views.
+  - If Open3D headless isn’t available on Windows, it falls back to pyrender+trimesh.
+You can also provide a Blender path for GPU-quality renders.
+ - Web Preview (Plotly): interactive, browser-based mesh viewer (no OpenGL needed).
+Useful when headless rendering isn’t available; not used for training snapshots.

 Notes: images are resized to 128 (CNN) or 224 (ViT-tiny).
 Tune via flags.